 Up to 1,200 caregivers from Macomb, Oakland, Wayne, St. Clair, Genesee and Lapeer counties are expected to attend what will once again be the Detroit area’s biggest caregiver appreciation day and the biggest fashion show of the year.
 The 33rd Annual MORC Caregiver Appreciation Day, expected to be a sell-out, will be on Thursday, May 14, 9:30 a.m. to 1:30 p.m., at the Palazzo Grande Banquet Center, 54660 Van Dyke Avenue, in Shelby Township.

-MORC will honor caregivers who help people with developmental disabilities with the MORC Angels Awards and with 100 caregivers and people with disabilities modeling in the Kohl’s Caregiver Fashion Show.
-Macomb County Executive Mark Hackel will speak and the Mike Leslie Band, the People's Choice Award Winner for Best Bands at the Detroit Music Awards in April, will perform a pre-show concert.
-Kohl's will again donate nearly $15,000 in clothes to the models, while Kohl's staff will volunteer at the event.
+The Macomb-Oakland Regional Center (MORC) will honor caregivers who help people with developmental disabilities with the MORC Angels Awards and with 100 caregivers and people with disabilities modeling in the MORC Kohl’s Caregiver Fashion Show.
+Macomb County Executive Mark Hackel will speak and the Mike Leslie Band will perform.
+MORC is a nonprofit human services agency based in Auburn Hills, Clinton Township and Livonia.

 “It is not your run-of-the-mill show and not your deadpan expressionless models!” said Maggie Lewis with Kohl’s Cares for Kids at Kohl’s in Rochester Hills, sponsor of the show for the sixth year.
 “There’s more screaming, cheering, laughing and smiling than you’ll see at any event ever.”

 Kohl’s will again donate nearly $15,000 in clothes to the models, while Kohl’s staff will volunteer at the event.
 Kohl’s in Rochester Hills continues to be one of the top Kohl’s stores in the nation in community service.